beehive-lab/mambo/docs/tutorials/hipeac2025/exercise1/README.md

 ```

 >[!TIP]
-> This callback can be used to backpatch instrumentation in the basic block based on information not available earlier (e.g. basic block size).
+> This callback can be used to backpatch instrumentation in the basic block based on information that is not available until the whole basic block has been scanned (e.g. basic block size).

 > [!NOTE]
 > It is important to note that these callbacks enable analysis at **scan time**.